 Historical Inflation Rate for the U.S.

 In the United States, the Bureau of Labor Statistics publishes the Consumer Price Index (CPI) every month, which can be translated into the inflation rate.
-The following is the listing of the historical inflation rate for the United States (U.S. dollar) since it is available.
+The following is the listing of the historical inflation rate for the United States (U.S. dollar) since it is available in 2013.

 What is Inflation?